rwehner/rl/README.md

 ====================

 This is a dumping ground for small programs I've written while trying to learn something new.
+Some of them work.